SamoaChen/ZHIYANG-CHEN/README.md

 * Simulated numerical inverse kinematics and inverse velocity path control of a 3 linkages robotic manipulator in MATLAB
 * Constructed a 3 DOF robotic manipulator and implemented inverse velocity path control
 * Constructed a 5 DOF robotic manipulator with suction cup
-* Design and constructed a cheap version 5 DOF robotic manipulator with adhesive-picking mechanism
+* Designed and constructed a cheap version 5 DOF robotic manipulator with adhesive-picking mechanism

 # PRODUCT DESIGNING